anyone-developer/anyone-validate-fs/docs/index.md

 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/anyone-developer/anyone-validate-fs.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/anyone-developer/anyone-validate-fs/context:javascript)
 [![DeepScan grade](https://deepscan.io/api/teams/11532/projects/14440/branches/269275/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=11532&pid=14440&bid=269275)

-This github action help you to validate file structure as you expected.
+This GitHub action helps you to validate the file structure as you expected.
 The validate rule will follow the brace-expansion.
-For more official definition, please reference to: https://www.gnu.org/software/bash/manual/bash.html#Brace-Expansion
+For a more official definition, please refer to https://www.gnu.org/software/bash/manual/bash.html#Brace-Expansion

 *If you like my module, please buy me a coffee.*

-*More and more tiny and useful github actions modules are on the way.
+*More and more tiny and useful GitHub action modules are on the way.
 Please donate to me.
-I accept part time job contract. if you need, please contact me: zhang_nan_163@163.com*
+I accept a part-time job contract. if you need, please contact me: zhang_nan_163@163.com*

 ## Inputs

 ### `brace-expansion`

-**Required** brace-expansion of expected directory structure.
+**Required** brace-expansion of the expected directory structure.

 ### `ignore-files`

-the files you want to ignore. split with comma.
+the files you want to ignore. split with a comma.

 ### `ignore-directories`

-the directories you want to ignore. split with comma.
+the directories you want to ignore. split with a comma.

 ### `read-path`